johncf/learn-log/interview-tips/ml-design.md

 Tackling the ML design interview, with a focus on **recommender systems**.

+Questions are generally open ended so you can dive deeper into the solution.
+It is important to design a solution thinking about data analysis, potential use cases, the users, scalability, limitations and tradeoffs.

 ## Problem Navigation

 Visualize and organize the entire problem and solution space.